DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/permissions.md

 ### EXECUTE

-The `EXECUTE` attribute is abstract in nature, similarly to how the permission definition of type `generic` is abstract.
+The `EXECUTE` attribute is abstract in nature, similarly to how the `generic` type is abstract.

 This attribute doesn't contain any useful meta data in of itself, unlike the `BROWSE`, `READ`, `EDIT`, `ADD` and `DELETE` attributes.